joyceliaoo/Bravo/README.md

 note: a "choice" as illustrated in [Piazza@446](https://piazza.com/class/j7oyiev6r7x576?cid=446) is made when the explorer is at a position with multiple options for the next stepping stone

 ## base case
-the explorer is at the treasure
+-the explorer is at the treasure
+-No possible new next step exists

 ## English or pseudocode description of algorithm

 `if no possible next step
 	if treasure discovered
 		return true